 The Knowledge Production Project

-At the Middle East Studies Association 2016 annual meeting, the Arab Studies Institute (ASI) launched the Knowledge Production Project (KPP).
-Currently in its beta form, KPP is a visual and searchable database of all knowledge published in English about the Middle East and North Africa since 1979.
-Just as knowledge production is not static, neither is this database; the ASI team is continuously updating KPP.
+At the 2016 Middle East Studies Association Conference, the Arab Studies Institute launched the Knowledge Production Project (KPP).
+Over the past year, we have improved the site’s functionality and user-experience.
+Located at http://www.knowledgeproduction.com, the KPP is a visual and searchable database of peer-reviewed articles, books, dissertations, websites, as well as films and television shows that have to do with the Middle East and North Africa since 1979.
+Just as knowledge production is not static, neither is this database; the Arab Studies Institute team is continuously updating the KPP.

-Apart from the impressive collection of data organized in the Knowledge Production Project, the ability to save past searches makes this database all the more user-friendly.
-With the account feature, users are able to save individual articles found within a larger search and they can also save the entire search query.
-Such aspects make KPP an exciting new research tool, creating a single space for users to come and find necessary data and information on the Middle East and North Africa.
+Apart from the compendium of data organized in the KPP, the ability to save past searches makes this database all the more user-friendly.
+By creating an account, users can save individual articles found within a larger search and they can also save the entire search query.
+In addition to the visualizations of the KPP, the Arab Studies Institute made available the methodologies and caveats for the data.
+Such aspects make the KPP an exciting new research tool for scholars and students alike, creating a single space for users to find necessary data and information on the Middle East and North Africa.